 The Tiled Shower Cubby:

-I have wanted one of these tiled shower cubbies for years - ever since we renovated the townhouse bathroom and were left with nowhere to place the soap!
-This was priority #1 for me and I'm really happy with the size and placement: low enough to reach from the tub, but still convenient when showering.
+I have wanted one of these tiled shower cubbies for years – ever since we renovated the townhouse bathroom and were left with nowhere to place the soap!
+This was priority #1 for me and I’m really happy with the size and placement: low enough to reach from the tub, but still convenient when showering.
 It fits shampoo, conditioner, face washes and soap with room to spare.
-It's trimmed out nicely in white Schluter edging and the tile installer even lined up the tile pattern perfectly.
-Thank you!
+It’s trimmed out nicely in white Schluter edging and the tile installer even lined up the tile pattern perfectly, which is so awesome.

 Seriously, even though it adds to the final cost, I highly recommend a tiled shower cubby!